Year of Culture artist residencies

 library

-Nikta Mohammadi is our artist in residence at King Cross Library in Halifax.
+Nikta Mohammadi was our artist in residence at King Cross Library in Halifax.

 Nikta is an Iranian artist, filmmaker and producer, working across moving image, sound, performance and text.
 Her practice is rooted in her dreams.
 It examines the relationship between personal and political, outside and inside, private and public, documentary and fiction.

-Nikta is using her time at the library to research local stories and folklore relating to the wind, with a focus on Top Withen.
-She is inviting the public to share their stories and is engaging with local community groups including St Augustine’s Centre, Halifax to find out more about how the wind is depicted in other cultures.
+Nikta used her time at the library to research local stories and folklore relating to the wind, with a focus on Top Withens.
+She invited the public to share their stories of the site and spent time engaging with local community groups including St Augustine’s Centre, Halifax to explore how the wind is depicted in other cultures.

 Image taken on set of Memory Stone (2024), Nikta Mohammadi, 20 minutes.
 Photographer: Jhenelle White